telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/drop-storage-database.md

 ---
 title: Drop The Storage Database
 page_title: Drop The Storage Database
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: Drop The Storage Database.
+The Telerik Storage Database cannot be accessed.
+Telerik Storage database gets corrupted.
+This can lead to execution of outdated test lists or even inability to execute a test list.
+Unable to find test file.
 position: 1
 ---
-#Drop The Storage Database
+# Drop The Storage Database

-It may happen that the storage database gets corrupted and cannot be updated with the latest changes of your test lists.
-This can lead in execution of outdated test lists or even inability to execute a test list.
+In certain situations the storage database can get corrupted and cannot be updated with the latest changes of your test lists.
+This can lead to execution of outdated test lists or even inability to execute a test list due to missing test files.

-In this situation you should drop the storage database so Test Studio can create a new one.
-This will ensure fresh storage and in case there are any corrupted entries the tests and test lists will be newly uploaded to the storage.
+In such cases you should drop the MongoDB database, which will force Test Studio to newly upload the project files to the storage by the next scheduled job.

-> Dropping the storage database will lead in loss of the schedule test list results.
-If the already existing results need to be stored you could drop only the tests and test list collections.
+> Dropping the whole MongoDB database will delete the results of any previous scheduled test list executions.
+If the already existing results are still necessary, you could drop only the *tests* and *testlists* collections.

+## Install the MongoDB Official Maintenance Tool
-1.&nbsp; Install **Robomongo** which is the official tool for maintaining the MongoDB databases from <a href="https://robomongo.org/" target="_blank">here</a>.

-2.&nbsp; Create a connection to the storage database and connect to it.
+Download and install the **Robo 3T** - the official tool for maintaining the MongoDB databases from <a href="https://robomongo.org/download" target="_blank">here</a>.
+Once started, create a connection to the storage database and connect to it - the default values should be sufficient to connect to the TSStorageData databse.

 ![Create connection][1]

+## Drop the Entire Database

-3.1.&nbsp; Drop the entire database (if you don't want to lose the already existing results continue to step 3.2).
+Drop the entire database (this will delete the already existing results from previous scheduled executions).
 Right click on **TSStorageData** and select drop **Drop Database**

 ![Drop the entire database][2]

+## Drop Single Collections From Database

-3.2.
-If you don't want to loose your schedule results you may drop only **tests** and **testlists** collections.
+If you don't want to loose your schedule results you may drop only ***tests*** and ***testlists*** collections.

 ![Drop the collections][3]

 With the next schedule execution the test lists will be newly uploaded to the storage database.